 EXTENDING OFFERS TO CANDIDATES

-Career Services asks that employers provide a reasonable time frame for acceptance of offers extended to candidates.
+Penn State Career Services asks that all employers provide a reasonable time frame for acceptance of offers extended to candidates.
 We prefer that candidates are given 15 to 25 business days to make a decision on an offer.
 Please note that specific academic colleges or programs may have additional guidelines.
 Therefore, we highly recommend that you consult with the appropriate office.
 Employers are expected to refrain from using any undue pressure in the (hiring or job offer) process.
 This includes, but is not limited to, rescinding offers if not accepted in less than the 15-day time frame or to renege on an acceptance of another offer.

 If conditions change and require the employing organization to revoke its commitment, the employing organization will pursue a course of action for the affected candidate that is fair and equitable, including (but not limited to) financial assistance and outplacement services.
 This is in accordance with the National Association of Colleges and Employers (NACE) Position Statement on Rescinded and Deferred Employment Offers.
 This document provides additional recommendations, legal considerations, and ethical considerations for employers.